Student bills:

 Where to start

-It can be overwhelming when you first start living as a student.
-You want to have all your bills in order before it gets too late.
+It can be overwhelming when you first start living in student housing.
+You want to have all your utility bills in order before it gets too late.
 Follow the step-by-step process below to make sure you stay on top of your bills.

 1. Decide how you’ll pay